Architecture in Hopedale

 Hopedale Village Historic District National Register Nomination

 In 2001, preservation consultant Kathleen Kelly Broomer was hired by the Hopedale Historical Commission to do research on Hopedale homes and other buildings so that a historic district recognized by the National Park Service could be established.
 The document that she wrote is titled the National Register Nomination.
-Below you’ll see links to pages that include information from it.
+Below you’ll see links to pages that include information from it, although some pages linked to are from other sources.

 You’ll notice that each house that is listed in the text is followed by MHC # and a number.
 That refers to the number the house was given in the records of the Massachusetts Historical Commission.
 Many also say Photo, followed by a number.
 I presume the photos are with the Hopedale Village Historic District material at the MHC.